Cloud Storage Comparison: iCloud, Google Drive, OneDrive and Dropbox

 Overall though, I would say that Dropbox is the better option for those who just wants a simple, no-frills cloud storage for their files.

 However, if you need the bells and whistles alongside your cloud storage, then Google Drive is the service to go for.

-8 Free Tools To Build Your Personal Cloud
+Read Also: 5 Free Tools to Build Your Personal Cloud